 Black and white is simplicity and – being a core value of my aesthetic consciousness – will always matter to me.
 Playing with focal planes here… I want to attempt focus stacking some time soon.

 U n t i t l e d

-Even macro contrast is really good.
-And that’s shooting without the lens hood, which has yet to arrive.
-There’s so much at that location I couldn’t frame in my mind before the time ran out, I’ll definitely need to return in the future.
+Macro contrast is really good too.
+And that’s shooting without the hood, which has yet to arrive.
+There’s so much at that location I couldn’t frame in my mind in time.
+I’ll need to return in the future.

-All in all, I’m very glad I tried vintage lenses.
+All in all, I’m very glad I gave vintage lenses a shot.
 Being a student, I simply don’t have the money to spend on modern auto focus hocus pocus.
 Prices are a complete joke in comparison, and so is build quality.
-Not to mention, I always focus manually anyway and really like the rendering characteristics of the older lens designs.
-I’m sure of this now that I have the contrast to my “modern” looking Zuiko Digital lens, which I’ve used for the majority of my work so far.
+Not to mention, I focus manually anyway and like the rendering characteristics of the older lens designs.
+I’m sure of this now that I have the contrast to my “modern” looking Zuiko Digital, which I’ve used for the majority of my work so far.

-The downside to old, adapted lenses is that they are naturally bigger, heavier and need an adapter, which adds to the weight and length still.
-Luckily, I have big hands and keep to the <125mm side of things, because I have to deal with a 2x crop factor either way.
+The downside to old, adapted lenses is that they are bigger, heavier and need an adapter, which adds to the weight and length still.
+Luckily, I have big hands and keep to the <125mm side of things anyway.

-Also, I’m now on Twitter, in hope of connecting with more like-minded people!
-Updates on images, poems, inspiration and the occasional single shot.
-Please follow me @roundtableism!
+Also, I’m now on Twitter, in hope of connecting with more like-minded people.
+Updates on images, poems, inspiration etc. Please follow me @roundtableism!